chistel/laravel-uniqueid/README.md

 Your Eloquent models should use the `Chistel\LaravelUniqueId\HasUniqueId` trait and the `Chistel\LaravelUniqueId\UniqueIdOptions` class.

-The trait contains an abstract method `getSlugOptions()` that you must implement yourself.
+The trait contains an abstract method `getUniqueIdOptions()` that you must implement yourself.

 Here's an example of how to implement the trait: